VuiMuich/leftwm_wiki/Themes.md

 # Requirements for a theme

 A theme has only two requirements.
 An “up” and a “down” executable/script.
 They can be written in whatever makes you happy.
 The up script you guessed it starts up all the things that make your script unique and awesome.
-The down script restores the environment to an un-themes state.
+The down script restores the environment to an un-themed state.
 A theme should be self contained if possible so that it can be shared and doesn’t interfere with other themes.
 For example when booting an application with a config file, put the config file in the theme folder instead of ~/.config.
 This way other themes can use the same application

 # Setup / selection of theme